 It’s an interesting thought, but gaze at any of her works and you can lose yourself in it, if only for a few seconds.

 In pursuit of this goal, Catherine studied Fine Art to Masters level at Bath Spa University, “which honed my practice,” and since then has had a studio at BV Studios in Bristol.
 “I work alongside other painters and support my practice with part-time teaching.
 Seeing other artists work always inspires me and drives me on, making me want to continue painting.”

 Catherine draws inspiration from old family photographs, “in particular those taken by my paternal Grandmother.
 She was born in 1907 in Germany and led a fascinating life, studying zoology in Munich in the 1930s before having to flee to Glasgow after marrying my grandfather, a Jewish man.
 She photographed the landscapes of her youth in Germany and later Scotland as well as interiors and the people in her life.
 I am drawn to the nostalgia and longing present in the images and the sense of leaving something behind.”

-These photos have led to paintings such as 1929, and Wanderer, the latter of which makes me think of the slightly frightening, entrancing fairytales I loved as a child.
+These photos have led to paintings such as Wanderer, which makes me think of the slightly frightening, entrancing fairytales I loved as a child.

 Catherine’s residency in Iceland was the culmination of years of daydreams for the artist.
 “I imagined small houses in vast, open landscapes,” she says.
 “I applied for many residencies and finally got to go the Old School Arthouse in December 2013 to the island of Hrisey.
 A tiny tear-drop shaped island off the north coast of Iceland, Hrisey lived up to all my expectations and more.”